xpublish-community/xpublish/docs/source/index.rst

     ds.rest.serve(host="0.0.0.0", port=9000)

-On the client-side, datasets are accessed using Zarr and fsspec.
+Datasets can be accessed from various kinds of client applications, e.g., from within Python using Zarr and fsspec.

 .. ipython:: python
     :verbatim: